isa-pilpre/data-analysis-bellabeat/Chapter1-Ask.md

 My analysis will focus on answering the following questions:

 **What trends in smart device usage can be identified from the available data?**
-Although the FitBit dataset is from 2016, what patterns can still offer valuable insights?
+From the avalailable datasets, can we uncover valuable insights regarding activity trends, user demographics, and user feelings towards their smart devices, especially for women users?

 **How can these trends be relevant to Bellabeat's customers today?**
-What insights from the competitor’s data can help Bellabeat better understand their own users?
+What insights from this data can help Bellabeat better understand their own users?
+We will need to align these usage trends with Bellabeat target customers to identify their specific needs and preferences.

 **How can these insights help shape Bellabeat's marketing strategy?**
 How can the identified patterns guide the marketing team to improve customer engagement and boost sales?